Program Tracks Overview

 - Contact the Admissions Office for full DNP entry requirements

-Advanced Certificate – Family PMHNP
+Advanced Certificate PMHNP

 Certificate Curriculum

-- NUR 5951 – PMHNP: Diagnostics and Therapeutics III (2 cr)
+- PMHNP: Diagnostics and Therapeutics I–III

 Certificate Admissions

-- Must hold a master’s degree in nursing (APRN)
+- Master’s degree in nursing (APRN)

 - Current New York State RN license